A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Numerical results

-Figure \ref{fig: trajectory stcs} depicts the optimal trajectory for a selected subset of the state and for binary controls obtained by solving \eqref{op: stcs ocp} with Algorithm \ref{alg: benders region s-miqp}.
-The solution depicts an almost optimal operation of the system, indeed the temperature bounds and predictions of the external parameters over the horizon have been exploited by the optimizer.
+For the \ac{CIA} algorithm, we quickly obtain a solution but the corresponding objective is fairly high, corresponding to a very suboptimal operating strategy for the energy system.
+For the other algorithms, the termination is triggered by reaching the time limit of 30 minutes.
+However, in each case the best solution is found much earlier.
+Bonmin finds its best solution in less than 3 minutes while S-B-MIQP takes less than 2 minutes.
+Differently from CIA, both Bonmin and S-B-MIQP deliver solutions that result in a high-performing operation of the plant.
+In Figure~\ref{fig: trajectory stcs}, we plot the optimal trajectories of the binary controls and of a selected subset of the state extracted from the best solution computed by S-B-MIQP.
+The plots show an almost optimal operation of the system, where temperature bounds and predictions of the external parameters over the horizon have been exploited by the optimizer.
 However, since constraints are imposed in a soft way, the solution exhibits a small violation of the upper bound of the low-temperature storage.
-Note that the free-cooling mode is never active, meaning that the system never dissipates heat into the environment.
+Note that the free-cooling mode is never active, meaning that the system never dissipates heat into the environment rather storing it in the high temperature water tank.

-Table \ref{tab: stcs ocp results} presents the computation results obtained using different methods.
-We report the solution of the continuous relaxation, whose objective serves as a lower bound for the mixed-integer problem.
-Despite the problem's considerable size and nonlinearity, IPOPT takes only 9 seconds to solve it.
-For Bonmin we indicate ``N/A'' because it fails to compute even a feasible mixed-integer solution.
-The error encountered with Bonmin indicates that the LP relaxation is either infeasible or too computationally expensive.
-Further investigation reveals that Bonmin can actually solve a lower dimensional version of \eqref{op: stcs ocp} with a horizon length set to $N=20$.
-Hence, we believe that when the complexity of the MINLP grows, the nonlinear branch-and-bound method implemented by Bonmin performs poorly.

-For the \ac{CIA} algorithm, we quickly obtain a solution but the corresponding objective is fairly high, underlying a quite suboptimal operating strategy for the machine.
-However, at the current stage, \ac{CIA} is the only method that can be adopted for devising a real-time controller in a receding horizon fashion.

-When we enhance the \ac{CIA} algorithm with a Gauss-Newton MIQP (GN-MIQP), as presented in \citep{Buerger2023}, the computation time increases, but the reduction in the objective is dramatic compared to the standard \ac{CIA} algorithm.
-The GN-MIQP approach has been implemented by constructing the GN-MIQP around the solution of the relaxed NLP.
-The GN-MIQP problem has been solved to a integrality gap of 5\%.
-Finally, the sequence of integers computed by GN-MIQP has been fixed in the MINLP \eqref{op: stcs ocp}, and the resulting NLP has been solved.